-Before we talk about the Ruger Security-9, allow We The People Holsters to give you a brief history lesson.
-Back in the early 1970's, Ruger wanted to design a mid-range price revolver that could compete with the Smith & Wessons and Colts being sold at that time.
+Before we get into our Ruger Security 9 review, allow We The People Holsters to give you a brief history lesson.
+Back in the early 1970s, Ruger wanted to design a mid-range price revolver that could compete with the Smith & Wessons and Colts being sold at that time.
 So, in 1971, Ruger developed the Security-Six.
 This gun gained some popularity with its design: a mid-size, six-shot double-action pistol.
 It beat S&W's Model 19 in terms of strength yet had a 4.0-inch barreled version that weighed just 33.5 ounces.
-Blued steel versions were rolled out first, followed by stainless steel ones in the mid-70's.
+Blued steel versions were rolled out first, followed by stainless steel ones in the mid-70s.
 Cost-effective, strong, and dynamic - Bill Ruger designed a nearly-perfect six-shooter.

 Of course, firearms have changed since then, and concealed carry has become all about being as subcompact as possible while still giving these guns sizable round capacities.
 And today's competition involves more than just S&W and Colt.
 Do people really want a polymer-frame 9mm like the Ruger Security-9?

 Well, yes.
 And the answer to that has a lot to do with its overall value.
 Ruger's aim with both the full-size and compact versions is to deliver value to the everyday consumer who might not be able to justify buying a higher-priced handgun.
 Its dimensions stick close to those of the Glock 19, but the Security-9's divergence here is its internal hammer-fired design.
 That means the Security-9 can give a tough competitor like the Glock 19 a run for its money by literally costing about half of what you'd pay for the G19.

 That being said, let's take a more in-depth look at what makes the Ruger Security-9 a stand-out concealed carry firearm.

 Ruger Security 9 Review: Why You Should Consider It